Animal Reproductive Structures and Functions

 The information below was adapted from OpenStax Biology 43.4

-Just like oogenesis, spermatogenesis is controlled by FSH, LH.
+Now that we have discussed the structures and processes of spermatogenesis, we’ll move into discussion of hormone regulation.
+Just like oogenesis, spermatogenesis is controlled by follicle-stimulated hormone (FSH) and luteinizing hormone (LH).
 Testosterone also plays a role in spermatogenesis:

 This video provides a great overview of the anatomy and function of the human male reproductive system:

-• When gametes start to form: Egg production begins during embryonic development (before birth), then is arrested during meiosis until puberty; sperm production does not begin until puberty
+• Initiation: Egg production begins during embryonic development (before birth), then is arrested during meiosis until puberty; sperm production does not begin until puberty

-• When gametes finish being made: Egg production is not actually completed until after fertilization (!), while sperm production is complete prior to ejaculation
+• Completion: Egg production is not actually completed until after fertilization (!), while sperm production is complete prior to ejaculation

-• How many gametes are made from a gamete stem cell: Egg production results in only a single egg from each egg stem cell; sperm production results in four sperm from each sperm stem cell.
+• Number: Egg production results in only a single egg from each egg stem cell; sperm production results in four sperm from each sperm stem cell.

-• Rate of production: Once an individual enters puberty, sperm production is continuous in a “conveyor belt” process; egg production occurs one-at-a-time at each menstrual cycle.
+• Timing: Once an individual enters puberty, sperm production is continuous in a “conveyor belt” process; egg production occurs one-at-a-time at each menstrual cycle.

 Contraception and Birth Control